Liam Heffernan

 Liam Heffernan is an Irish actor, theater director and musician best known for his lead role in the critically acclaimed film The Clash of the Ash (1987), and later as the traveller Blackie Connors in the long running RTÉ television drama series Glenroe.

-Heffernan's music career began in the early 1980s as the guitarist with Mean Features, who were active during Cork city's post-punk scene.
+His music career began in the early 1980s as the guitarist with Mean Features, active during Cork city's post-punk scene.
 He is currently the lead singer and a guitarist with Big Boy Foolish.

-Career
+Film and TV career

 Born in Cork city in the early 1960s, Heffernan's acting career began in 1984 with appearances in various theater parts with the Graffiti Theatre Company.
 He moved to Dublin in 1986, and played roles in the films The Stranger Within (1990) and The Boy from Mercury (1996).
 He has since featured in multiple stage productions and television dramas, including full time roles in Ros na Rún and later Fair City, where he played the returned emigrant Luke Dillon.

-He directed the award winning 2000 play "Tillsonburg" for Dublin's Focus Theatre and Cork's The Everyman Palace, and in 2003 directed "Brilliant Traces" for the Dublin Fringe Festival.
+Heffernan directed the award-winning 2000 play "Tillsonburg" for Dublin's Focus Theatre and Cork's The Everyman Palace, and in 2003 directed "Brilliant Traces" for the Dublin Fringe Festival.
 In 2010 he appeared in a well regarded production of Billy Roche's play "The Cavalcaders".

+Music career

 His music career began in the early 1980s as the guitarist with Mean Features, who were active during the Cork city post-punk scene for several years, initially as part of the bands centered around the Arcadia Ballroom.
 The band featured Mick Lynch on vocals and were included on the seminal 1981 live compilation Kaught at the Kampus, described in 2020 by journalist Mike McGrath-Bryan of the Irish Examiner as a "record has come to be regarded as a document of the Cork music scene at an important juncture, helping to set the tone for the city's subsequent musical reputation, with many of the musicians and personalities involved becoming cult figures in their own right."

-Heffernan is currently the lead singer and a guitarist with Big Boy Foolish longside guitarist Ricky Dineen.
+Heffernan is the lead singer and a guitarist with Big Boy Foolish, which he formed c.
+2020 with guitarist Ricky Dineen (formerly of Five Go Down to the Sea?.
 In June 2020, Big Boy Foolish released their debut single "Horsey!", described by Mike McGrath Bryan of The Evening Echo as continuing Dineen's sound "along a grinning, black-humored trajectory".
 McGrath in 2021 wrote that "unsatisfied with nostalgia, the pair have spent the last number of years cultivating a body of idiosyncratic, drum machine-propelled tunes that sit somewhere to the left of the current wave of genre revivalism."
-Their second single, "Up the Airy", was released in August 2020.
-Their fourth single "Nunzerkat" was released in January 2021.
+The band released a series of singles between 2000 and 2023 including "Up the Airy" (August 2020) and "Nunzerkat" (January 2021).

+Big Boy Foolish's debut album "Stall the Ball" was released in early 2024.